-The relatively high number of victimisation complaints, with the vast majority in the area of employment, suggests that employers may need further education about the right of employees to make a complaint without fear of further problems.
+The relatively high number of victimisation complaints, with the vast majority in the area of employment, suggests that employers may need further education about the right of employees to make a complaint without fear of further unfair treatment for doing so.

-The conciliation team continues to achieve excellent results, with 1,104 complaints dealt with in 2013-14.
-The team took an average of 6.3 months taken to finalise complaints, and 89% were finalised within 12 months.
-Resolving complaints through conciliation requires sophisticated negotiation skills and the Board is very fortunate to have such an experienced and knowledgeable team.
+The conciliation team continues to achieve excellent results, with 1,217 complaints finalised in 2014-15.
+The team took an average of 6.2 months taken to finalise complaints, and 89% were finalised within 12 months.
+Resolving complaints through conciliation requires sophisticated negotiation skills and the Board is fortunate to have such an experienced team.

-As well as the ongoing task of managing our comprehensive website, the Board’s two part-time communications staff have assisted with a number of press releases to respond to issues that arose in the community.
-We have also produced several issues of a new-style e-newsletter and developed a new series of posters, including two that address the current issue of social media.
+As well as the ongoing task of managing our new social media presence and website, the Board’s two part-time communications staff have assisted with a number of press releases, produced several issues of our e-newsletter, and worked on other training and information materials as required.

-Our Aboriginal and Torres Strait Islander team also continued its activities in 2013-14.
+Our Aboriginal and Torres Strait Islander team also continued its activities in 2014-15.
 The team worked with other agencies to provide joint information sessions for community workers and leaders, provided training for real estate agents and attended a number of fairs and information days.
+They also worked towards a memorandum of understanding with the NSW Office of Fair Trading which was signed in September 2015.

 Our two part-time Legal Officers continue to advise the statutory Board members on applications for exemptions from the ADA, as well as dealing with other legal matters.
 We continue to receive significant numbers of these applications, and some raise complex legal issues, so I am very appreciative of their assistance and expertise.